Split-or-decompose: Improved FPT branching algorithms for maximum agreement forests: Unrooted trees

 The first special-case rule is described by the following lemma.

 \begin{restatable}{lemma}{correcttwosingletons} Let $T$ and $T'$ be two unrooted trees on $X$ without common cherries.
-Assume that CHEN does not hold for $t=2$ or $t\geq 4$.
+Assume that CHEN does not apply with $t=2$ or $t\geq 4$.
 Let $\{a,b\}$ be a cherry in $T$ that allows a $t=3$ application of CHEN and let $\emptyset \subset X_1, X_2, X_3 \subset (X\setminus\{a,b\})$ be the three subsets of taxa that are pendant on the path from $a$ to $b$ in $T'$ (the labelling of these three subsets is arbitrary).
-If two or more of the $X_i$ have cardinality 1, the branching can be slightly refined to yield recursion $T(k) = 2T(k-1) + 2T(k-2)$ which has a branching factor of at most $\approx 2.73$. \end{restatable} \begin{proof} If all three of the sets have cardinality 1, then $|X|=5$ and we have a constant size instance, so we are done.
-Otherwise, let $X_1$ be a set of cardinality 1, that is sibling to $a$ in $T'$; the choice of $X_1$ and $a$ here is without loss of generality due to symmetry between $a$ and $b$, and the arbitrary labelling of the $X_i$.
-Let $X_1 = \{c\}$.
-Observe that $\{a,c\}$ is a cherry in $T'$.
-To prevent triggering CHEN $t=2$ or $t\geq 4$, $c$ must be exactly four edges away from $a$ in $T$.
-Now, let $X_3=\{d\}$ be the other singleton set.
+If two or more of the $X_i$ have cardinality 1, then the branching rule CHEN $(t=3)$ can be slightly adapted to yield recursion $T(k) = 2T(k-1) + 2T(k-2)$ which has a branching factor of at most $\approx 2.73$.
+Specifically: let $X_1 =\{c\}$ and $X_3 = \{d\}$ and without loss of generality (because the labels of $a$ and $b$ are symmetric, and because of the arbitrary labelling of the $X_i$) assume that $c$ is sibling to $a$ in $T'$.
+Then the branch of CHEN $(t=3)$ where $c$ and $X_2$ are cut off, does not need to be considered. \end{restatable} \begin{proof} Observe that $\{a,c\}$ is a cherry in $T'$.
+Therefore, to prevent triggering CHEN $t=2$ or $t\geq 4$, $c$ must be exactly four edges away from $a$ in $T$.
 Consider an agreement forest reached from this point that contains the component $\{a,b,d\}$.
 In this forest, $c$ is definitely a singleton.
 It can be verified that, due to $c$ being exactly four edges away from $a$ in $T$, replacing the components $\{a,b,d\}$, $\{c\}$ with the components $\{a,b,c\}$, $\{d\}$ also yields a valid agreement forest.
-Hence, one of the three $T(k-2)$ branches of CHEN $t=3$ can be dropped - specifically, the one that cuts off $c$ and $X_2$ - and we obtain the required recursion. \end{proof}
+Hence, a $T(k-2)$ branch of CHEN $(t=3)$ can be dropped---specifically, the one that cuts off $c$ and $X_2$---and we obtain the required recursion. \end{proof}

 The improvement of CHEN $t=3$ by Lemma~\ref{lem:twosingletons} is denoted CHEN $(t=3, \geq 2 \text{ singletons})$.
 Crucially, incorporating this branching rule allows us to focus our attention on applications of CHEN $t=3$ when \emph{at most one} of $X_1, X_2, X_3$ is a singleton.
 The next special-case branching rule detects and handles the situation that the two trees contain pendant components which are homeomorphic once cut off.